isomerpages/isomerpages-govtech/media/media-releases/_posts/2022-07-04-formal-declaration-of-the-memorandum-of-understanding.md

 **Continuing the digital government partnership**

-Since the signing of the first MoU in 2019, there have been a number of ongoing activities between GDS and agencies across Singapore’s public sector for personalisation.
+Since the [signing of the first MoU](https://www.gov.uk/government/news/sin-sg-facilitates-new-uk-sg-mou-in-digital-government-services){:target="_blank"} in 2019, there have been a number of ongoing activities between GDS and agencies across Singapore’s public sector for personalisation.

 1. GDS and GovTech have held knowledge exchanges on life event design approaches, with a particular focus on priority events, personalisation and use of data to underpin this work.